 (Note 2) It is provided that discussions on a negative list, MFN, and prohibition of PR in addition to the TRIMS are to be completed within five years after the agreement becomes effective.
 NT, MFN, and prohibition of nationality requirements for managements shall not be applied until a negative list is prepared.
-(Note 1) It is provided that a negative list shall be submitted to the ASEAN secretariat within six months after signing the agreement.
 The TRIMS shall be applied upon the effectuation of the agreement except for the case of Lao P.D.R.
-(Article 27)
+(Article 27).